Boston University School of Law: Rankings

-Boston University School of Law was ranked 17th among American law schools in the 2023 list of best law schools compiled by U.S. News & World Report.
-It has ranked as high as 11th and as low as 22 in the same ranking.
-U.S. News also ranked the school's Health Law program #5 and Intellectual Property Law program #11.
-BU Law was ranked # 8 for graduates with the best debt-to-salary ratio.
-In 2022, it was ranked #29 by the Above The Law Top 50 Law Schools list for post-graduate gainful employment.
+Boston University School of Law was ranked tied 22nd among American law schools in the 2025 list of best law schools compiled by U.S. News & World Report.
+U.S. News also ranked the school's Health Law program fifth and Intellectual Property Law program 11th.
+For 2021, BU Law was ranked eighth for graduates with the best debt-to-salary ratio.
+In 2022, it was ranked 29th by the Above The Law Top 50 Law Schools list for post-graduate gainful employment.

 Attorney Skills Accelerator Program

 The Attorney Skills Accelerator Program (ASAP) at Boston University School of Law offers summer classes, clinics, and externships for qualified J.D. students enrolled in accredited law schools.
 During Summer 2017, ASAP students will be able to enroll in Contract Drafting and/or Negotiation courses.
 ASAP students will also have the opportunity to take part in a legal externship, or one of three clinics: